Pembe Gizem Özdil

 Please feel free to reach out if you’d like to collaborate or learn more about my work.

-Previously, I received my B.S. in Electrical & Electronics Engineering with a double major in Mathematics from
+Previously, I earned my B.S. in Electrical & Electronics Engineering with a double major in Mathematics from

 Laboratory.